rss logo

 root@host:~# nft add rule ip filter OUTPUT udp sport 51820 ct state established counter accept

-Persistent rules
+Persistent Rules

 #!/usr/sbin/nft -f